 Even if you've already got your heart and your budget committed to a ThinkPad, you've got a lot of choices.
 Lenovo currently sells over a dozen ThinkPad models across several different lines.
 The laptops all have the same basic aesthetic, but vary greatly when it comes to size, price, screen quality, performance and battery life.
 Some even have snappier keyboards than others.
 There are options for the average business user, artists who need a professional tablet or even users who need a beast of a workstation.
 Looking for something on the creative front? -- Check out our Asus ProArt Studiobook 16 review.
 Also, see our recent Apple MacBook Pro 2021 (14-inch) review.
 If you're looking for something portable and affordable, check out our HP Chromebook x2 11 review.

 Once you've made a decision, check out our roundup of the best ThinkPad accessories to bolster your productivity, but if you're more interested in the best Lenovo laptops in general, we have a page for that, too.
-We recently reviewed the Lenovo Flex 5G, which is the first laptop with Verizon 5G, but those blistering wireless speeds are counterbalanced by sluggish performance and compatibility issues.

 What are the best ThinkPads?